AdamAdonyi/Cell-Line-Classification-Project/README.md

 ## Description
 This project aims to classify 9 regularly misidentified tumor cell lines based on microscopy images.
 The reason of the misclassification is the similar origin - most of them endothelial cell-derived cancer cells.
-The goal is to distinguish between the following cell lines:
+The goal is to distinguish between the following cell lines

 | Cell Line | Origin                |
 |-----------|------------------------|